How To Peel Potato, The Right Way

 Another speedy method involves using a microwave:

-2. Microwave: Microwave the potatoes on high for 2-3 minutes.
-This softens the skins without cooking the potato too much.
+- Microwave: Microwave the potatoes on high for 2-3 minutes.
+This softens the skin without overcooking the potato.

-This method is especially useful when you’re only peeling a few potatoes and don’t want to deal with boiling water.
+This method is handy when you’re only peeling a few potatoes and don’t want to deal with boiling water.

 3. Peeling with a Drill